Skip to main content

 Configuring the MCP Server in LinearB

 This article explains how to configure the LinearB MCP (Model Context Protocol) server using either Claude Desktop with mcp-remote or Claude Code with a single CLI command.
-Once configured, Claude can connect to the LinearB MCP server, allowing you to securely use LinearB-specific prompts and extended capabilities.
-The guide covers prerequisites, installation steps for different operating systems, configuration methods, and how to access the Prompts panel in Claude.
+Once configured, tools such as Claude and GitHub Copilot Chat can connect to the LinearB MCP server, enabling secure access to LinearB-specific prompts and extended capabilities.
+This guide covers prerequisites, installation steps across operating systems, configuration methods, and how to access the Prompts panel in Claude.

 Steven Silverstone